 Imagine another business acquires your desired domain name.
 They now have a domain name that matches your brand name, better than your own domain.

-Potential clients, partners, investors ending up on another business’ site.
-This may be a competitor, a business completely unrelated to your activity or a website that is detrimental to your reputation.
+Your clients, partners, investors ending up on another business’ site.
+This may be a competitor, a business completely unrelated to your activity, or a website that is detrimental to your reputation

 Customers worldwide naturally tend to trust .com.
 Local extensions work for local markets so you risk alienating or completely losing your audience outside of the country of origin of your domain name.

-More funds spent on advertising, since you need to work harder on making your prospects, customers, partners and investors remember your name.
+Spending on advertising, since you need to work harder on making your prospects, customers, partners, and investors remember your name